autonomys/subspace-docs/docs/develop/intro.md

 ## [Auto SDK](/docs/develop/auto_sdk/intro)

 ### Key Features:
-- **Modular Packages**: The SDK is organized into packages like auto-utils, auto-consensus, and auto-id, allowing you to use only what you need.
+- **Modular Packages**: The SDK is organized into packages like auto-utils, auto-consensus, and auto-id.
+This partitions functionality intuitively and allows you to import only what you need.
 - **Simplified Interactions**: Abstracts the complexity of blockchain operations with high-level functions.
 - **Flexibility**: Suitable for building decentralized applications (dApps) and services with ease.